yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-050_Navigate_To_Next_Page_To_Authenticated_Users.md

 ## 🧪 Test Steps
 1. Log in to the application
 2. Navigate to the product catalog page
+3. Scroll to the bottom of the page
-3. Click the ">" pagination button
+4. Click the ">" pagination button

 ---